Loading...

 As mentioned above, Notehub provides a lot of information in each Route request.
 You may want to trim down what you send to the external service, or you might need to transform the payload to adhere to a format expected by that service.
 Either way, Notehub supports shaping the data sent to a Route using JSONata.

-To learn more about JSONata, have a look at the Blues JSONata Guide.
+To learn more about JSONata later, have a look at the Blues JSONata Guide.

 Transform Your Data

-Let's try a simple query to the webhook.site route created in the last section.
+Let's try a simple query to the webhook.site Route created in the last section.

-1. Navigate to the Routes page in Notehub and click View next to the Route you wish to edit.
+1. Navigate to the Routes page in Notehub and click on the Route you wish to edit.

 view a route